-We have audited the financial report of Literacy for Life Foundation (the "Entity") which comprises the statement of financial position as at 31 December 2022, statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the declaration by the directors as set out on page 23.
-In addition, we have audited the Entity's compliance with specific requirements of the Charitable Fundraising Act 1991 (NSW).
+We have audited the financial report of Literacy for Life Foundation (the "Entity") which comprises the statement of financial position as at 31 December 2023, statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information and other explanatory information, and the declaration by the Directors.
+In addition, we have audited the Entity's compliance with specific requirements of the Charitable Fundraising Act 1991 (NSW) (the "Charitable Fundraising Act").